kenatiod/MUT/Understanding Machine Understanding.md

 So, how do you test for understanding in a machine?
 It's a deceptively simple question with profound implications.
 To answer it, Alice and Bob will need to grapple with some of the deepest questions in philosophy of mind, cognitive science, and artificial intelligence.
 What does it mean to understand something, anyway?
 How do humans achieve genuine comprehension, and how can one tell when another mind - biological or artificial - shares that understanding?
 What is the relationship between language and thought, and can a system without embodied experience truly grasp the meaning of words?

-{ Insert a portrait of Alice and Bob looking at Claude with serious expressions }
+{ Insert Fig. 2 -- a portrait of Alice and Bob looking at Claude with serious expressions }

 These are the questions challenging Alice and Bob to carefully ponder their next steps with Claude.
 They know they'll need to design a test that goes beyond mere language imitation, probing the depths of Claude's cognitive capabilities and teasing out any signs of genuine understanding.
 In the pages that follow, Alice and Bob will be your guides on a quest to unravel the mysteries of machine understanding.
 They'll share their insights, their debates, their triumphs and frustrations as they work to create a definitive test for AI comprehension.

 Along the way, you'll get to know Claude as Alice and Bob do - through dialogues that showcase its remarkable abilities and hint at the tantalizing possibility of a machine that truly understands.
 You'll grapple alongside them with the philosophical puzzles and technical challenges that arise when you try to peer inside an artificial mind.
 This book is an invitation to join Alice, Bob, and Claude on their intellectual adventure.
 It's a journey that will take you to the cutting edge of AI research and to the heart of age-old questions about language, meaning, and the nature of intelligence.
 So buckle up, dear reader.
 The quest for machine understanding is about to begin, and there's no telling where it might lead.
 One thing is certain: by the end of this book, you'll never look at your conversations with AI the same way again.
 Are you ready to question, to ponder, to have your assumptions challenged and your horizons expanded?
 Then let's dive in together, as Alice and Bob introduce you to their enigmatic creation, Claude, and embark on a mission to test the limits of artificial minds.

-{ Insert Fig. 2 -- a portrait of Claude trying to wink }
+{ Insert Fig. 3 -- a portrait of Claude trying to wink }
 ___________

 ## Chapter 1 -- A Brief History of Computing and AI